Yosemite National Park

 Jennie Curry in front of Camp Curry (c.
 1900)

-In 1855, entrepreneur James Mason Hutchings, artist Thomas Ayres and two others were the first to tour the area.[20]
-Hutchings and Ayres were responsible for much of the earliest publicity about Yosemite, writing articles and special magazine issues about the Valley.[21]
-Ayres' style in art was highly detailed with exaggerated angularity.
-His works and written accounts were distributed nationally, and an art exhibition of his drawings was held in New York City.
-Hutchings' publicity efforts between 1855 and 1860 led to an increase in tourism to Yosemite.[22]
-A number of Natives in Yosemite supported the growing tourism industry by working as laborers or maids.
-Later, they became part of the tourism industry itself by performing dances for tourists, being guides, and selling handcrafted good, most notably woven baskets.[2]
-The Indian village and its peoples were of immense interest to visitors, especially James Hutchings who was a large advocate for Yosemite tourism, he and many others considered the Indigenous presence as one of Yosemite's greatest attractions.
+In 1855, entrepreneur James Mason Hutchings, artist Thomas Ayres and two others were the first tourists to visit.[17]
+Hutchings and Ayres were responsible for much of Yosemite's earliest publicity, writing articles and special issues about the valley.[18]
+Ayres' style was detailed with exaggerated angularity.
+His works and written accounts were distributed nationally, and an exhibition of his drawings was held in New York City.
+Hutchings' publicity efforts between 1855 and 1860 increased tourism to Yosemite.[19]
+Natives supported the growing tourism industry by working as laborers or maids.
+Later, they performed dances for tourists, acted as guides, and sold handcrafted goods, notably woven baskets.[2]
+The Indian village and its peoples fascinated visitors, especially James Hutchings who advocated for Yosemite tourism.
+He and others considered the indigenous presence to be one of Yosemite's greatest attractions.[2]

-Wawona was an early Indian encampment for Nuchu and Ahwahneechee Natives that were captured and relocated to a reservation on the Fresno River by the Mariposa Battalion and James Savage in March 1851.[23]
-Settler Galen Clark discovered the Mariposa Grove of giant sequoia in Wawona in 1857.
-He had simple lodgings built, and roads to the area.
-In 1879, the Wawona Hotel was built to serve tourists visiting Mariposa Grove.[24]
-As tourism increased, so did the number of trails and hotels developed by people intending to build on the trade.[25]
+Wawona was an early Indian encampment for Nuchu and Ahwahneechee people who were captured and relocated to a reservation on the Fresno River by Savage and the Mariposa Battalion in March 1851.[20]
+Galen Clark discovered the Mariposa Grove of giant sequoia in Wawona in 1857.
+He had simple lodgings and roads built.
+In 1879, the Wawona Hotel was built to serve tourists visiting Mariposa Grove.[21]
+As tourism increased, so did the number of trails and hotels to build on it.[22]

-The Wawona Tree, also known as the Tunnel Tree, was a famous giant sequoia that stood in the Mariposa Grove.
+The Wawona Tree, also known as the Tunnel Tree, was a giant sequoia that grew in the Mariposa Grove.
 It was 234 feet (71 m) tall, and was 90 ft (27 m) in circumference.
 When a carriage-wide tunnel was cut through the tree in 1881, it became even more popular as a tourist photo attraction.
-Everything from horse-drawn carriages in the late 19th century, to automobiles in the first part of the 20th century, traveled the road which passed through that tree.
-The tree was permanently weakened by the tunnel, and the Wawona Tree fell in 1969 under a heavy load of snow.
-It was estimated to have been 2,100 years old.[26]
+Carriages and automobiles, traversed the road that passed through the tree.
+The tree was permanently weakened by the tunnel, and it fell in 1969 under a heavy load of snow.
+It was estimated to have been 2,100 years old.[23]

-Yosemite's first concession was established in 1884 when John Degnan and his wife established a bakery and store.[27]
+Yosemite's first concession was established in 1884 when John Degnan and his wife established a bakery and store.[24]
 In 1916, the National Park Service granted a 20-year concession to the Desmond Park Service Company.
-It bought out or built hotels, stores, camps, a dairy, a garage, and other park services.[28]
-The Hotel Del Portal was completed in 1908 by a subsidiary corporation of the Yosemite Valley Railroad.
-It was located at El Portal, California just outside of Yosemite.[29]
-Desmond changed its name to the Yosemite National Park Company in December 1917 and was reorganized in 1920.[30]
+It bought out or built hotels, stores, camps, a dairy, a garage, and other park facilities.[25]
+The Hotel Del Portal was completed in 1908 by a subsidiary of the Yosemite Valley Railroad.
+It was located at El Portal, California just outside of Yosemite.[26][27]

-The Curry Company had been started in 1899 by David and Jennie Curry to provide concessions in the park.
-They also founded Camp Curry, formerly known as Half Dome Village, now restored back to Curry Village.[31]
+The Curry Company started in 1899, led by David and Jennie Curry to provide concessions.
+They founded Camp Curry, now Curry Village.[28]

-Administrators in the National Park Service felt that limiting the number of concessionaires in each national park would be more financially sound.
-The Curry Company and its rival, the Yosemite National Park Company, were forced to merge in 1925 to form the Yosemite Park & Curry Company (YP&CC).[32]
-The company built the Ahwahnee Hotel in 1926–27.[33]
+Park service administrators felt that limiting the number of concessionaires in the park would be more financially sound.
+The Curry Company and its rival, the Yosemite National Park Company, were forced to merge in 1925 to form the Yosemite Park & Curry Company (YP&CC).[29]
+The company built the Ahwahnee Hotel in 1926–27.[30]

-Concerned by the effects of commercial interests, prominent citizens including Galen Clark and Senator John Conness advocated for protection of the area.
-A park bill was prepared with the assistance of the General Land Office in the Interior Department.[34]
-The bill passed both houses of the 38th United States Congress, and was signed by President Abraham Lincoln on June 30, 1864, creating the Yosemite Grant.[35][36]
-This is the first instance of park land being set aside specifically for preservation and public use by action of the U.S. federal government, and set a precedent for the 1872 creation of Yellowstone as the first national park.[37]
-Yosemite Valley and the Mariposa Grove were ceded to California as a state park, and a board of commissioners was proclaimed two years later.[38]
+Concerned by the impact of commercial interests, citizens including Galen Clark and Senator John Conness advocated protection for the area.[31]
+The 38th United States Congress passed legislation that was signed by President Abraham Lincoln on June 30, 1864, creating the Yosemite Grant.[32][33]
+This is the first time land was set aside specifically for preservation and public use by the U.S. government, and set a precedent for the 1872 creation of Yellowstone national park, the nation's first.[34]
+Yosemite Valley and the Mariposa Grove were ceded to California as a state park, and a board of commissioners was established two years later.[35]

-Galen Clark was appointed by the commission as the Grant's first guardian, but neither Clark nor the commissioners had the authority to evict homesteaders (which included Hutchings).[35]
-The issue was not settled until 1872 when the homesteader land holdings were invalidated by the U.S. Supreme Court.[39]
-Clark and the reigning commissioners were ousted in 1880, this dispute also reaching the Supreme Court in 1880.[40]
-The two Supreme Court decisions affecting management of the Yosemite Grant are considered important precedents in land management law.[41]
-Hutchings became the new park guardian.[42]
+Galen Clark was appointed by the commission as the Grant's first guardian, but neither Clark nor the commissioners had the authority to evict homesteaders (which included Hutchings).[32]
+The issue was not settled until 1872 when the homesteader land holdings were invalidated by the U.S. Supreme Court.[36]
+Clark and the commissioners were ousted in a dispute that reached the Supreme Court in 1880.[37]
+The two Supreme Court decisions affecting management of the Yosemite Grant are considered precedents in land management law.[38]
+Hutchings became the new park guardian.[39]

-Access to the park by tourists improved in the early years of the park, and conditions in the Valley were made more hospitable.
-Tourism significantly increased after the First transcontinental railroad was completed in 1869, but the long horseback ride to reach the area was a deterrent.[35]
-Three stagecoach roads were built in the mid-1870s to provide better access for the growing number of visitors to Yosemite Valley.[43]
+Tourist access to the park improved, and conditions in the Valley became more hospitable.
+Tourism significantly increased after the first transcontinental railroad was completed in 1869, while the long horseback ride to reach the area was a deterrent.[32]
+Three stagecoach roads were built in the mid-1870s to provide better access for the growing number of visitors.[40]

 Muir wrote articles popularizing the area and increasing scientific interest in it.
-Muir was one of the first to theorize that the major landforms in Yosemite Valley were created by large alpine glaciers, bucking established scientists such as Josiah Whitney, who regarded Muir as an amateur.[42]
+Muir was one of the first to theorize that the major landforms in Yosemite Valley were created by alpine glaciers, bucking established scientists such as Josiah Whitney.[39]
 Muir wrote scientific papers on the area's biology.
-Landscape architect Frederick Law Olmsted emphasized the importance of conservation of Yosemite Valley.[45]
+Landscape architect Frederick Law Olmsted emphasized the importance of conservation of Yosemite Valley.[42]

 Increased protection efforts